juliusmarminge/trpc-tools/README.md

 ### `trpc-forms`

 A form library tightly coupled with your tRPC mutations.
-Built on web standard APIs.

-See [README.md](./packages/form/README.md) for more info.
+See [README.md](./packages/form/README.md) for more info, or play around with [an example](https://codesandbox.io/s/github/juliusmarminge/trpc-tools/tree/main/examples/form).

 ### `trpc-rate-limit`